Remove Sticky Label Residue From Glass Jars With Coconut Oil

 Coconut oil is not difficult to get hold of, many supermarkets sell it with the cooking oil these days or local ethnic food stores carry it.
 Apart from frying and baking, this cold-pressed oil can be used in many different ways on the body and around the house.
 When I buy my new jar of coconut oil, I spoon half into another clean jar for non-cooking use.
-This is to keep the oil i use for consuming separate and hygienic, and the other jar of oil can be freely used for rubbing into hair, onto fingernails, on skin, and for polishing leather, feeding wood - and for cleaning residue off glass.
+This is to keep the oil I use for consuming separate and hygienic, and the other jar of oil can be freely used for rubbing into hair, onto fingernails, on skin, and for polishing leather, feeding wood - and for cleaning residue off glass.

-The get the sticky label glue off glass jars:
+To get the sticky label glue off glass jars:

 - Leave the jars in a sink or bowl of water for 30 minutes or so to soak the paper label off in one piece.

 - Smear the coconut oil all over the adhesive residue that has been left on the glass.
 A quick application is all it needs, spreading a generous layer of oil with your fingers.